 Specialty Arts License Plates

-State legislatures use a variety of mechanisms to supplement general funds for state arts agencies.
-For information on these mechanisms, see NASAA’s Dedicated Revenue Strategies Policy Brief.
-One revenue source used by a number of states is generated by the sale of specialty arts license plates—decorative vehicle license plates with arts messages.
-For example, California’s iconic Coastline specialty plate was designed by California artist Wayne Thiebaud in 1993.
+State legislatures use various mechanisms to supplement general funds for state and jurisdictional arts agencies (SAAs).
+One such method is the sale of specialty arts license plates, which feature artistic designs and generate revenue through an additional fee on vehicle registrations.
+For example, California’s iconic “Coastline” specialty plate was designed by California artist Wayne Thiebaud in 1993.
 These plates generate revenue for state arts agencies and their constituents through a fee in addition to the regular state licensing fee.
-Currently, 16 states (Alabama, Alaska, California, Florida, Hawai’i, Indiana, Kansas, Nebraska, Nevada, New Hampshire, New York, Oregon, South Carolina, Tennessee, Texas and Virginia) have arts license plates.
+As of 2025, 18 states—Alabama, Alaska, California, Florida, Hawaiʻi, Indiana, Kansas, Kentucky, Nebraska, Nevada, New Hampshire, New York, North Carolina, Oregon, South Carolina, Tennessee, Texas and Virginia—now offer arts‑themed license plates, with proceeds directed to their state arts agencies or other designated arts organizations.

-Typically, each specialty plate contributes between $5 and $30 to the arts agency via a fee that is levied in addition to the normal license fee.
-In fiscal year 2022, license plate fees added more than $10 million to state arts agency funds.
-This supplemental income generally is applied to state arts programming, though Indiana uses the income to build its state cultural trust and Florida uses the funds to support arts organizations in each of its counties.
-In addition to providing revenue, specialty plates can serve as an advocacy tool by raising the visibility of the agency or the arts in general.
-For instance, the Alaska State Council on the Arts used the opportunity to hold a statewide competition to select a plate design and engage public officials and constituents across the state.
+Each specialty plate typically contributes $5 to $30 to arts funding, adding over $15 million to SAA budgets in FY2025.
+These funds generally support state arts programs, though Indiana uses the income to build its state cultural trust and Florida uses the funds to support arts organizations in each of its counties.
+Beyond funding, specialty plates can serve as an advocacy tool by raising the visibility of the SAA or the arts in general.
+For instance, the Alaska State Council on the Arts held a statewide competition to select its plate design, engaging constituents and public officials in the process.

-For more information and detailed data on license plates or other dedicated revenue strategies, contact NASAA Research Manager Mohja Rhoads.
+For more information and detailed data on license plates or other dedicated revenue strategies, contact NASAA Research Manager Nakyung Rhee.

 State Arts License Plate Programs